Skip to main content

 • You are now ready to save your custom filter.
 To do so, just click on Save filter at the bottom of the filter, then decide whether you want this filter to be available to you only or to the whole team.
 Don't forget to give it a name before clicking Save filter.

-Deleting a custom filter
+Deleting custom filters

-To delete a custom filter:
+To delete a custom filter from Compare and deploy page:

 • Confirm your action by clicking Delete shared filter.